Online Meetings

 • How to: Set up Communication Access Realtime Translation (CART) services

 Communication Access Realtime Translation (CART) services provide a high-quality, realtime transcript that makes a live event accessible for people who are Deaf, hard of hearing or have visual processing disorders.
-CART involves a professional transcriptionist quickly and accurately converting speech to text to produce a live transcript.
-It’s a common accommodation, but one that the…
+If you know your event will include someone who would benefit from this service, hire a CART provider. […]Read More…

 • List formatting

-Issue A group of more than two related items is presented in paragraph form, separated by commas or is presented as a list but not marked up (coded) as a list.
-Who’s affected People with cognitive disabilities, screen reader users and anyone scanning the page.
-The bulleted or numbered (depending on the list) structure conveys…
+A group of more than two related items is presented in paragraph form, separated by commas or is presented as a list but not marked up (coded) as a list. […]Read More…

 Find more tools and guidance at accessibility.umich.edu, the university’s repository for digital accessibility knowledge.